thecrusader25225/weatherly/README.md

 ### News Integration
 - Fetches and displays news articles related to weather using the Newsdata.io API, keeping users informed about weather-related news.

-## Usage
-- Users can access Weatherly by visiting [Vercel Deployment Link](https://weatherly.vercel.app/).
-- Follow the installation steps outlined in the README.md to set up the application locally for development or deployment.

-## Future Enhancements
-- Planned features include adding more interactive elements, improving data visualization, and enhancing accessibility features to cater to a broader audience.

 ## Installation